chbach/kirby-minigallery/README.md

 	(minigallery:01.jpg|02.jpg|03.jpg rel:first)
 	(minigallery:01.jpg|02.jpg|03.jpg rel:second)

+To disable the link to the original you can set `fancybox:false`.

 The rest of the available options relate to the Thumb plugin.
+So it is possible to set the maximum width and height like this: `width:240` and `height:320`.